The Best Home Remedies For Cough and Cold for Elders and Kids

 How to treat a child's cough at home

-Children under the age of six should not take over-the-counter
+Children under the age of six should not take over-the-counter cough and cold medications. |

 Image: Depositphotos